 It is always interesting to see how ASUG presents negative information.

 Not All Offerings Have Problems S/4HANA

 First, not all new offerings have had the problems that S/4HANA has had.
 This is because it is rare for software applications to be released to the market in the state that S/4HANA was released.
 Therefore, S/4HANA has been far bumpier and has had a much higher failure rate than the typical new application.
-ASUG will not discuss this, of course, but SAP announced S/4HANA too early, and then missed the deadlines for the rest of the overall suite.
-In this way, S/4HANA has many similarities to Oracle Fusion, which was an overly ambitious program for migrating Oracle applications to SaaS.
+ASUG will not discuss this, of course, but SAP announced S/4HANA too early and then missed the deadlines for the rest of the overall suite.
+In this way, S/4HANA has many similarities to Oracle Fusion, an overly ambitious program for migrating Oracle applications to SaaS.
 Over nine years in, the Oracle Fusion program is still having difficulty gaining traction.
-I do not anticipate it will take S/4HANA as long to gain acceptance — but SAP is repeating many of the same glaring mistakes that plagued the Oracle Fusion program.
+I do not anticipate it will take S/4HANA long to gain acceptance — but SAP is repeating many of the same glaring mistakes that plagued the Oracle Fusion program.

 The Paragraph’s Introduction by ASUG

 But overall, this is paragraph’s introduction by ASUG is an attempt to generalize S/4HANA’s problems to all applications.
 This is inaccurate, though self-serving.

 Now the second sentence about SAP customers being confused is undoubtedly correct.
 But it is not because of rational “repositioning.”
 SAP has frequently communicated contradictory and inaccurate information about S/4HANA.
 Again, this is not “normal.”
 Of all the applications I cover, there is probably the most confusion about S/4HANA, and we are several years into its introduction into the market.

 The comment about “gradual uptake” is another sentence from the Soviet University School of Propaganda.
 Talk about wordsmithing.
 S/4HANA has seen shallow adoption.
 And there is little reason for surprise.